 - Model and Additional Data Years - Update the South Atlantic Red Snapper SEDAR 41 assessment from a terminal year of 2014 to 2019/2020.
 (This will add 5-6 years of new data, depending on the chosen terminal year.) - Apply the current BAM configuration - Data updates - Include the revised MRIP recreational estimates. - Evaluate, and consider including as an estimate of recreational catch, the alternative (non-MRIP) estimates of catch during recent open seasons that are used to evaluate the Annual Catch Limit. - Evaluate information submitted voluntarily by fishermen, such as through MyFishCount, to inform assessment inputs such as discard mortality information, catch length composition, and other factors as appropriate. - Include any newly available information on steepness for similar species. - Include any new and updated information on discard mortality and life history. - Calculate different F metrics (other than apical F) to evaluate the status of the stock (to address shifts in the age of apical F throughout the assessment time series).
-As was done with Black Sea Bass. - Run alternative projections that incorporate the use of descending devices and venting tools when releasing Red Snapper, at varying levels of compliance. - 0 - Address SSC Selectivity Concerns - The SSC reviewed a paper detailing an experiment run by FL FWRI researchers comparing the size selectivities of Chevron traps, hook and line gear, and underwater cameras for Red Snapper and other reef fishes.
+As was done with Black Sea Bass. - Address SSC Selectivity Concerns - The SSC reviewed a paper detailing an experiment run by FL FWRI researchers comparing the size selectivities of Chevron traps, hook and line gear, and underwater cameras for Red Snapper and other reef fishes.
+The SSC found this study to be BSIA.
 The study concluded that the selectivity of underwater cameras and Chevron traps is different and that the selectivity pattern for Chevron traps is likely dome-shaped. - The SSC had this to say about the study: "The SSC recommends that the results of this study be considered in upcoming assessments for Red Snapper.
-Although the SSC did not review the other aspects of this study, results may be relevant for other species evaluated in this study." - The SSC also made the following recommendations: - "The SSC recommends re-evaluating if different selectivities can be used within the combined Chevron trap/video (CVID) index or whether the Chevron traps and the video should continue to be combined as a single CPUE index given the differences in selectivity found in this study." - "The SSC recommends re-evaluating the shape of the SERFS Chevron trap selectivity curve (flat-topped vs. dome-shaped)."

-• Reevaluate the use of the Chevron trap index further back in time due to Red Snapper being in the top ten most abundant species caught in these traps, indicating that Chevron traps are an efficient gear for sampling Red Snapper.
+Although the SSC did not review the other aspects of this study, results may be relevant for other species evaluated in this study." - The SSC also made the following recommendations: - "The SSC recommends re-evaluating if different selectivities can be used within the combined Chevron trap/video (CVID) index or whether the Chevron traps and the video should continue to be combined as a single CPUE index given the differences in selectivity found in this study." - "The SSC recommends re-evaluating the shape of the SERFS Chevron trap selectivity curve (flat-topped vs. dome-shaped)." - Reevaluate the use of the Chevron trap index further back in time due to Red Snapper being in the top ten most abundant species caught in these traps, indicating that Chevron traps are an efficient gear for sampling Red Snapper.